cloud-native-toolkit/multi-tenancy-gitops/doc/pem-recipe.md

     >  💡 **NOTE**
     > Commit and Push the changes for `multi-tenancy-gitops` and
     > sync ArgoCD application `services` this will take around 1 hr for the database setup.
+    > If the migrator shows SQLCODE 57019 - that means PEM is started to early - comment out the line and wait a couple of minutes before re-enabling the `ibm-pem.yaml`.

 ---